FOTW beschäftigt sich mit der Wissenschaft der Vexillologie (Flaggenkunde).

 From left: Cross-Potent example; Flag of Goumoëns-la-Ville, Switzerland (fotw)

-Please note that, unless referring to a plain cross, this term is always accompanied by a further description, for example "a cross pattée voided".
+by a further description, for example "a cross pattée voided".

 The heraldic term for a cross that does not usually extend to the edges of a shield, flag, panel or flag, but whose horizontal arm is shorter than its vertical and which is set above the centre line – a long cross (see also ‘Greek cross’ and ‘cross 2)’)

-From left: example; Flag and Arms of Budinšcina, Croatia (Fame); Flag of the Muzzle Loaders of Manitoba, Canada
+From left: example; Flag and Arms of Budinšcina, Croatia (Fame); Flag of the Muzzle Loaders of Manitoba, Canada;

-Please note that, unless referring to a plain cross, this term should always accompanied by a further description, for example a “Latin cross pattée”.
+accompanied by a further description, for example a “Latin cross treflee” as

-Flag of Urtenen-Schönbühl, Switzerland (fotw)
+Arms and Flag of Negoslavci, Croatia (fotw)

-Also please note that in vexillogical terms a Latin cross throughout becomes an off-centred cross – see ‘off-centred cross 2)’ (also ‘throughout’).
+2) In vexillological terms a Latin cross throughout becomes an off-centred cross – see ‘off-centred cross 2)’ (also ‘throughout’).

 Introduction | Table of Contents | Index of Terms | Previous Page | Next Page

-Hosted by: Handy-Shop.de und Fanshop-Online.de
+Hosted by: Fanshop-Online.de und Handy-Shop.de